Line1-io/Security-Audits/README.md

 ### Dapp Audit
 Decentralized applications (dApps) form the backbone of the blockchain ecosystem, offering users innovative and secure ways to interact with blockchain networks.
 Line1’s Dapp Audit service is a comprehensive exploration of your Dapp’s codebase, smart contract functionality, and its interaction with blockchain networks.
 Our seasoned experts, with a proven track record in DeFi security, bring a wealth of experience to ensure that your Dapp not only functions seamlessly but is well-rounded against potential vulnerabilities.

+## Line1.io - Your first line of defense within blockchain.